ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 - Method: I will talk with people around me from different backgrounds and then make an in-person or remote interview or have them fill out a survey.
 - Estimated time: 15 minutes
 -	Format: in-person/remote/survey
--	Prompts: What do you think this is?
+-	Prompts: - Who do you think the intended audience is?
+What do you think this is?
 What is this telling you?
 Is there anything you find surprising or confusing?
 Is there anything you would change or do differently?

 ### Participants
 #### Participant 1: Female, student, early 20's